Bruno Fakhouri • March 16, 2025

 AI keyboards are specialized mobile keyboards that use artificial intelligence to enhance your typing experience.
 Unlike traditional keyboards that just register keystrokes, AI keyboards actively analyze what your writing, offering suggestions, corrections, and improvements in real-time.
 They're basically the evolution of those old-school autocorrect systems that used to change "hell" to "he'll" at the worst possible moments (we've all been there, havent we?).

-The technology behind these keyboards is pretty fascinating.
-They use several types of AI:
+The technology behind these keyboards is genuinely impressive.
+In 2026, they use several types of AI working together:

 Popular AI keyboards like CleverType don't just fix simple typos—they can rephrase entire sentences, adjust your tone, and even generate content based on prompts.
 What's cool is that they work across all your apps, so whether you're typing in WhatsApp, Gmail, or Instagram, you get the same writing assistance.